DENTAL VENEERS

 • whether prior teeth whitening may improve your overall result,

 At Melbourne Dentistry, Dr Maria will listen to your concerns.
 She will undertake a comprehensive dental examination of your mouth, tissues and teeth.
-Following this, she will need to take an impression of your mouth to make a mould of your teeth.
+Following this, she will need to take a digital scan of your mouth to better visualise your teeth and analyse your treatment needs.
 This will help her assess your current dental condition and bite, to plan your treatment.

 A 'mock up' of your proposed veneers will then be made for you to review.
 Treatment will only be commenced once you are satisfied with the proposed plan and approve the design of your new veneers.

 When you are ready, Dr Maria will shape and prepare your teeth for your planned veneers.
-She will then make a mould of your newly prepared teeth.
-Your porcelain veneers will be constructed from this mould in a dental laboratory.
-In addition, temporary facings are attached to protect your teeth until your final veneers are made.
-Once the veneers are ready, Dr Maria will be bonded them to your teeth during a subsequent dental appointment.
+She will scan your newly prepared teeth.
+Your porcelain veneers will be constructed from this digital scan in a dental laboratory.